Volvo S60: British land speed record

-S60 in motorsport
+Motorsport

 The S60 has been raced in a range of championships across Europe, North America and Australia.

 Europe

 Volvo regularly entered the S60 in the Swedish Touring Car Championship, where it finished 2nd in the drivers' championship twice and won the manufacturers' title once.
 The S60 continued to be raced after the formation of the Scandinavian Touring Car Championship, a merger of the Swedish and Danish touring car championships.
 Thed Björk won three consecutive titles from 2013 to 2015, and Rikard Göransson won the championship in 2016, driving an S60 prepared by Polestar Racing.

 From 2002 to 2007 there was an S60 one-make racing series as a support series to the Swedish Touring Car Championship known as the S60 Challenge Cup, using 26 factory-modified S60s.

 An S60 was driven by Robert Dahlgren in the Swedish round of the 2007 World Touring Car Championship.

 In 2016 the S60 made its return to the WTCC with Fredrik Ekblom and Thed Björk driving for Polestar Cyan Racing.
 Their 2017 lineup consists of Thed Björk, Nestor Girolami and Nick Catsburg.